MuhammadKhoshnaw/BasicMVIApp/README.md

 #### Local DTO

-Our local DTO is a data transfer object used by our room library to cash data in our database. check out [MovieLocalDTO](repository/src/main/java/com/khoshnaw/repository/local/dto/MovieLocalDTO.kt) as an example. notice that we can have `@PrimaryKey` to make our id a primary key to our movie table.
+Our local DTO is a data transfer object used by our room library to cache data in our database. check out [MovieLocalDTO](repository/src/main/java/com/khoshnaw/repository/local/dto/MovieLocalDTO.kt) as an example. notice that we can have `@PrimaryKey` to make our id a primary key to our movie table.